I learned this method in my Home Economics class in elementary school and still practice till now. If you want to make soft-boiled eggs, click here.

 How to Make Perfect Hard Boiled Eggs

-Making hard boiled eggs is easy if you follow these simple instructions for making the perfect hard boiled eggs at home.
+Boiling eggs the right way is easy with these simple instructions for how to make perfect hard-boiled eggs at home.

 Ingredients